Federal prison

 A federal prison is operated under the jurisdiction of a federal government as opposed to a state or provincial body.
-Federal prisons are used for convicts who violated federal law (U.S., Mexico), inmates considered dangerous (Brazil), or those sentenced to longer terms of imprisonment (Canada).
+Federal prisons are used for people who violated federal law (U.S., Mexico), people considered dangerous (Brazil), or those sentenced to longer terms of imprisonment (Canada).
 Not all federated countries have a legal concept of "federal prison".

 Australia

-The Australian federal government does not directly control most prisons or detention facilities.
+The Australian Federal Government does not directly control most prisons or detention facilities.
 There are a relatively small number of federal detention facilities, consisting of military detention facilities (such as the Defence Force Correctional Establishment), immigration detention facilities, and holding cells in Australian Federal Police stations in some territories.

-The vast majority of criminal prosecutions in Australia take place within state or territory court systems under state or territory law, however a relatively small number of prosecutions in state and federal courts occur under federal law (such as the Crimes Act 1914).
+The vast majority of criminal prosecutions in Australia take place within state or territory court systems under state or territory law, however there are a relatively small number of prosecutions in state and federal courts under federal law (such as the Crimes Act 1914).

 Section 120 of the Constitution of Australia provides that:

 Every State shall make provision for the detention in its prisons of persons accused or convicted of offences against the laws of the Commonwealth, and for the punishment of persons convicted of such offences, and the Parliament of the Commonwealth may make laws to give effect to this provision.

-Accordingly, civilian federal offenders who are remanded in custody or sentenced to imprisonment are detained in state or territory prisons.
+Accordingly, civilian federal offenders who are remanded in custody, or have been sentenced to imprisonment, are detained in state or territory prisons.